pxp888/passcodes/README.md

 * Docker - containerization of PostgreSQL database
 * AWS EC2 - for hosting the database container

-## Deployment
+## Deployment and Local Development
 The app itself is deployed on Heroku, using a github template from Code Institute to provide the terminal emulator.

 The database is PostgreSQL running in a Docker container on an AWS EC2 instance with an ubuntu host instance.

 The database is accessed by the app using the psycopg2 library.
-The database URL is stored in an environment variable on Heroku.
+The database URL and password are stored in an environment variables on Heroku.

 ## Pending Improvements
 * __move database to Heroku__